S/PDIF Battle: Mutec, Singxer, Lynx, Rednet, Eitr, Et Al.

 Note that I won’t be talking a lot about specifics for any of the S/PDIF converters here.
 There’s ample information on their websites about technical data, features, and prices.
 If I listed all of the information here, this entry would become far too long.
 Do your research and come back here for one user’s opinion.

 I started my journey into S/PDIF conversion with some common converters.
-The Gustard U12 was hardly an improvement over the USB in my DACs.
-The Audio-GD DI-2014 seemed like maybe it was slightly better, but it was hard to say.
+The Gustard U12 was hardly an improvement over the USB in my DACs, and in fact seemed worse in a few cases.
+The Audio-GD DI-2014 seemed like maybe it was slightly better, but it was hard to definitively say I was hearing any benefits.
 The Audio-GD DI-U8 felt like a slight improvement over that.
-The CIAudio Transient MKII was around the same level as the DI-U8.
+The CIAudio Transient MKII was only slightly better than the DI-U8 but started getting into audible territory–when I switched back to the DAC’s USB input, I perceived a difference more than heard one.

 The journey continued.
 I eventually discovered how much I love tubes, and my beloved Master-11 went to a new home.
-I also found that I really enjoyed the sound of non-oversampling DACs, and ultimately found MHDT Labs.
+I also found that I really enjoyed the sound of non-oversampling DACs after a few false starts in that direction, and ultimately found MHDT Labs.
 They make non-oversampling tube DACs with R-2R chips.
 I love the heck out of them, and they also benefit quite a bit from good S/PDIF input over USB.
 After finding MHDT, I embarked again on my journey of S/PDIF conversion.

 Not to be put off from spending too much money, I heard about a couple of pro audio contenders: The Mutec MC-3+ Smart Clock USB and Mutec MC-1.2.
-The MC-3+USB is a re-clocker and USB interface rife with features (many that I’ll never use), and the MC-1.2 is the little brother that doesn’t re-clock.
+The MC-3+USB is a re-clocker and USB interface rife with features (many that I’ll never use), and the MC-1.2 is the little brother that doesn’t re-clock the incoming signal.

 When I first plugged my system (now a modded MHDT Labs Atlantis going to the ampsandsound Mogwai amplifier) into the Mutec MC-3+USB, my smug look born of my belief that I’d hear little difference was wiped away immediately.